 Based on the anticipated 2019 population of Guam, the annual number of AIDS cases would potentially increase by one to a total of six cases; cholera, dengue, malaria, measles, rubella, and Typhoid fever cases would not be anticipated to increase; and the number of cases of hepatitis C would potentially increase by one to a total of four cases.
-The number of cases of STDs would potentially increase by 156 to a total of 827 cases.
+The number of cases of STDs would potentially increase by 172 to a total of 843 cases.
 Young adults would be more likely to contract an STD.
-The number of cases of TB could increase by 15 to a total of 83 cases.
-The potential increase in notifiable diseases would occur from natural population increases on the island rather than from proposed military actions; Government of Guam (GovGuam) would ensure adequate health care for Guam residents.
+The potential increase in notifiable diseases would occur from natural population increases on the island rather than from proposed military actions and Government of Guam (GovGuam) would ensure adequate health care for Guam residents.
 Therefore, the no-action alternative would result in no impacts to public health and safety (from notifiable diseases).